On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

 In sedation and analgesia, data-driven RL has been previously explored, albeit using limited datasets, low-dimensional action spaces, and without accounting for mortality or partial observability \cite{RL_ICU}, both inherent to the ICU.

 We hypothesize that these design choices may yield policies that put patients at risk in exchange for modest short-term gains.
 Not penalizing mortality, for instance, could create perverse incentives to prioritize actions associated with death after discharge if these are correlated with lower reported pain during the ICU stay.
-In turn, this behavior could be accentuated by the rigidity of simple action spaces and the absence of strategies to manage imperfect information in sequential decision-making.
+In turn, this behavior could be accentuated by simple action spaces and the absence of strategies to manage imperfect information in sequential decision-making.

 As illustrated in Fig. \ref{fig1}, our work addresses these questions through three main contributions.
 First, we defined reward functions that value both pain relief and survival up to 30 days after discharge.
-Second, we approached partial observability and learning without exploration by combining offline RL with recurrent representations of the patient state.
-Third, we learned policies with continuous, real-valued action spaces on a more extensive and diverse dataset.
+Second, we tackled partial observability and learning without exploration by combining offline RL with learned recurrent representations of the patient state.
+Third, we developed models based on continuous, real-valued action spaces and a more extensive, highly diverse dataset.